feldob/InPUT/README.md

 &lt;Design/&gt;
 </pre>

+This configuration is programming language independent and a so called *code mapping* realizes the translation to the used Java implementation.
+Once it is finalized, this code snippet can be imported to C++ using InPUT4cpp.

 You can also treat output, and entire experimental investigations, randomly instantiate designs and use cascaded array parameters.
 This was just a very basic example.
 There are plenty of code examples for Java available (see *Java* folder).

 # How to use InPUT?